holepunchto/dht-rpc/README.md

     // useful if you are re-doing a query from a set of closest nodes.
   ],
   replies: [
-    // similar to nodes, but if you useful if you have an array of closest replies instead
+    // similar to nodes, but useful if you have an array of closest replies instead
     // from a previous query.
   ],
   map (reply) {